simonmichael/hledger/hledger/hledger.m4.md

 rev10 = balance type:R -2 -X$ -p 'every 10 years from 2000'
 ```

-With this in your config file, you'll see a `rev10` command in the `hledger commands` list,
+With this in your config file, you'll see a `rev10` command in the `hledger help commands` list,
 and `hledger rev10` will run the balance command above.
 Options or arguments written at the command line will be added at the end, usually overriding those in the alias;
 eg `hledger rev10 -X €` will convert to `€` instead of `$`.